polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-a-ui-for-the-tcr-runtime.md

 > In the sample, we are storing the seed in the browser local storage so that the user does not have to enter it again.
 However, in a real production app, we should find a more secure way of handling the seed at the client side.

 The `propose` function takes a listing name and deposit amount as parameters.
-After creating the keypair and API promise objects, we call the `propose` function of the TCR runtime module.
-Note the dynamic binding on the runtime module name and function name in the `api.tx.tcr.propose` call.
-The PolkadotJS API automatically binds the runtime module name and the function name.
+After creating the keypair and API promise objects, we call the `propose` function of the TCR runtime pallet.
+Note the dynamic binding on the runtime pallet name and function name in the `api.tx.tcr.propose` call.
+The PolkadotJS API automatically binds the runtime pallet name and the function name.
 This is also described as part of the [API documentation](https://polkadot.js.org/api/api/#dynamic-by-default).
 Then we call the `sign` and `send` functions.

 ```javascript
 export async function applyListing(name, deposit) {